cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 ```

+    False

 ```python
 'banana' in ['fruit', 'banana', 'antelope']
 ```

+    True

 # Logical Operators

-In python we can use and, or, and not to define conditions based on multiple relations
+In Python we can use `and`, `or`, and `not` to define conditions based on multiple relations.

 ```python